-understanding and heuristic algorithm design for the multicast routing problem.
-From the theoretical perspective, we show that an "offline" version of this multicast routing problem is NP-hard, This result builds upon several intermediate results, each of which has it own significance and offers important understandings on closely related problems.
-In one intermediate result (Lemma 2), we prove that, for the case of omnidirectional antennas, the problem of finding a static maximumlifetime tree for a single multicast (or broadcast) session can be solved in polynomial time, This result does not assume uniform path loss model for omni-directional antennas and generalizes an earlier result in [9] that assumes uniform path loss model.
-In another important intermediate result (Theorem 1), we show that for directional antenna case, the static maximum-lifetime tree problem for a single multicast (or broadcast) session is NP-complete.
-The proof of this result gives insights on how a directional antenna can increase the computational complexity in algorithmic design.
+The contributions of this paper include both theoretical understanding and algorithm design for the multicast routing problem.
+From the theoretical perspective, we show that an offline version of this multicast routing problem is NP-hard.
+By "offline," we mean that we have complete knowledge of multicast requests over time.
+This result builds upon several intermediate results, each of which has its own significance and offers important understanding on closely related problems.
+In an important intermediate result (Theorem 1), we show that for the directional antenna case, the static maximum-lifetime tree problem for a single multicast (or broadcast) session is NP-complete.
+The proof of this result gives insights on how a directional antenna can increase the computational complexity in algorithm design.

-Since even the offline multicast routing problem is NP-hard, for an online algorithm, only heuristic approach is feasible.
-In the second half of this paper, we aim to develop a highly competitive online multicast routing algorithm to maximize network lifetime.
+Since even the offline multicast routing problem is NP-hard, for an online algorithm, only a heuristic approach is feasible.
+In the second half of this paper, we aim to develop an online multicast routing algorithm to maximize the network lifetime.
 In [26], Wieselthier et al. made a major step in the systematic study of the online multicast routing problem.
-In particular, they designed the D-MIP algorithm, which incorporates nodal residual energy into the local cost metric for routing.
-Although this algorithm offers good performance to the multicast routing problem, there is a very subtle detail in the algorithmic design of D-MIP that motivates us to further investigate this important problem.
-Nodal residual energy is indeed closely related to node lifetime (and thus network lifetime), but it may be better to take lifetime consideration directly into the iterative calculations.
-Consequently, we make the following conjecture in our investigation.
-Suppose we incorporate lifetime consideration explicitly into the design of an online multicast routing algorithm.
-We should then expect to have an algorithm that outperforms the D-MIP algorithm.
-To prove this conjecture, we design a new algorithm called MLR-MD (for Maximum Lifetime Routing for Multicast with Directional antennas).
-The design experience for MLR-MD is quite interesting and offers important understanding on beamforming behavior under single-beam directional antennas, particularly, the relationship between physical one-hop neighbor and logical one-hop neighbor concepts.
-Through simulation results, we conclusively demonstrate that MLR-MD offers consistent performance improvement over the D-MIP algorithm, which confirms our initial conjecture.
-Consequently, our effort in this heuristic algorithm development provides important methodology to future design of routing algorithms for energyconstrained wireless ad hoc networks employing directional antennas.
+In particular, they designed the directional multicast incremental power (D-MIP) algorithm that incorporates nodal residual energy into the local cost metric for routing.
+Although this algorithm offers good performance, there is a very subtle detail in the algorithm design of D-MIP that motivates us to further investigate this important problem.
+Nodal residual energy is indeed closely related to node lifetime (and, thus, network lifetime), but it may be more important to take lifetime consideration directly into the algorithm design.
+Consequently, we make the following conjecture in our investigation: if we incorporate lifetime consideration explicitly into the design of an online multicast routing algorithm, we should expect to have an algorithm that outperforms the D-MIP algorithm.
+To prove this conjecture, we design a new algorithm called Maximum Lifetime Routing for Multicast with Directional antennas (MLR-MD).
+The design experience for MLR-MD is quite interesting and offers understanding on beam-forming behavior under single-beam directional antennas, particularly the relationship between physical one-hop neighbor and logical one-hop neighbor concepts.
+Through simulation results, we conclusively demonstrate that the MLR-MD offers consistent performance improvement over the D-MIP algorithm, which confirms our initial conjecture.

 The remainder of this paper is organized as follows.
 In Section II, we describe the network system model and state the online multicast routing problem under investigation.
-Section III provides a detailed discussion on theoretical aspects of the multicast routing via closely related problems, thereby setting up the theoretical background for the problem in this research.
+Section III provides a detailed discussion on theoretical aspects of the multicast routing via closely related problems, thereby setting up the theoretical background for the problem in this paper.
 In Section IV, we design a lifetime-centric online algorithm for the multicast routing problem.
 In Section V, we use simulation results to demonstrate the efficacy of the proposed algorithm.
 Section VII concludes this paper.